 That said, it wasn't until several years later in 2017 that NFT projects began picking up steam with the launch of both CryptoKitties and CryptoPunks.
 CryptoKitties, created by DapperLabs, continues to have a thriving community worldwide even today, with thousands of CryptoKitties being sold, traded, and bred daily.

 More recently, additional NFT projects and artwork have gained mainstream attention.
 Most notably, artist Beeple selling his digital art for a record $69 million.
-Over the course of the last year, hundreds of celebrities, artists, musicians, and brands have also launched their own NFTs allowing fans and collectors to own a piece of history.
+Over the course of the last few years, hundreds of celebrities, artists, musicians, and brands have also launched their own NFTs allowing fans and collectors to own a piece of history.

-NFTs and the Blockchain
+NFTs and the blockchain

 “As everything becomes more digital, there's a need to replicate the properties of physical items like scarcity, uniqueness, and proof of ownership,” says the Ethereum organization.

 Although NFTs are a relatively new innovation, we are starting to see some groundbreaking use cases for these digital files, in addition to your run of the mill generative art NFT collection clones.

 NFTs have found their niche in the creative world, particularly in the digital art and music industries.
 Artists and musicians can tokenize their work, allowing them to sell digital copies of their creations while earning royalties and retaining ownership and control.

 This has opened up new revenue streams for creators, eliminating the need for intermediaries that would otherwise take a cut of artist profits.
 Artists like Kings of Leon, Eminem, Snoop Dogg, Ja Rule, and 3LAU have all dabbled in releasing music via NFT digital art.